 We call a circuit optimization by the above method parallelization by extra qubits.

 An algorithm for the parallelization by extra qubits can be devised by using graph coloring.
 A heuristic algorithm is developed in which the central idea is noted below.
-(We do not elaborate on the algorithm as the algorithm itself is not the key founding.)
+(We do not elaborate on the algorithm as the algorithm itself is not the key finding.)

 Consider a commuting circuit and its corresponding graph $G = (V,E)$.
 Since gates are vertices, introducing extra qubits leaves $V$ unchanged, but depending on which gates are lifted, $E$ changes such that the number of connected edges decreases.
 Figure\;\ref{fig:tradeoffs-idea} shows how the graph can be altered by one extra qubit.
-Let $G(n,p)$ be a random graph, where $n$ is the number of vertices and $p$ is the probability that an edge exists between two vertices.
+The key idea of the algorithm is that as we cut out the edges from the graph, the chromatic number can only get smaller.
+For example, let $G(n,p)$ be a random graph, where $n$ is the number of vertices and $p$ is the probability that an edge exists between two vertices.
 Bollob\'{a}s has shown that the chromatic number of a random graph $\chi(G(n,p))$ asymptotically reads\;\cite{Bol98},